- This post contains affiliate links. Read more here.

-Dog eye gunk.
-Gross, right?
-If you’re reading while eating, here’s your warning: we’re about to get into the gory details about the causes and symptoms of your dog’s eye discharge.
+If you’re reading while eating, here’s your warning: we’re about to get into the sometimes icky details about the causes of eye discharge.
 Read on for more—plus care tips you need.

-Actually, the more medically correct name is eye discharge.
-It can range from a clear, watery discharge (likely caused by allergies or a foreign body in the eye) to a pus-like discharge with a tendency to crust, which is a sign of a bigger problem.
+The medically correct term for it is dog eye discharge.
+Discharge can range from a clear, watery consistency (allergies or a foreign body in the eye may be the root cause) to a pus-like discharge with a tendency to crust, which could be a sign of a bigger problem.

 What’s normal, and when should I worry?

-Our eyes and our dogs’ eyes need lubrication to function normally.
-When was the last time you thought about the consistency of your own eyes’ lubrication?
+Well, when was the last time you thought about the consistency of your own eye’s lubrication?
 Probably the last time they were excessively wet, or excessively dry, or excessively gunky.
-And you were probably blinking, squinting, touching them, showing physical signs of infection or irritation, etc.
+And you were probably blinking, squinting, touching them, and otherwise showing physical signs of infection or irritation.